longwave/p3/readme.txt

 == Changelog ==

 = 3.13.7 (09 July 2018) =
+* Link pos titles to the post in the "Popular Posts" widget.
-* Fix an with the Jetpack slideshow shortcode.
+* Fix an incompatibility with the Jetpack slideshow shortcode.

 = 3.13.5 (03 July 2018) =
 * Some minor improvements to image loading which should increase page load times.